 Day two widened the scope into adult health and looked at the psychological and social effects of allergies and severe asthma.
 We looked at how we address difficult conversations in chronic respiratory disease and how to distinguish between asthma and COPD.

-A leading panel of experts looked at the issue of e-cigarettes, is this device a useful tool for smoking cessation or is it simply a wolf in sheep’s clothing.
+A leading panel of experts discussed the issue of e-cigarettes and whether it is a useful tool for smoking cessation or simply a wolf in sheep’s clothing.

-Later in the day, one of New Zealand’s leading experts talked about the updated Adult Asthma Guidelines, what’s changed and how we should be treating adult asthma.
+Later in the day, Professor Richard Beasley talked about the updated Adult Asthma Guidelines, what’s changed and how we should be treating adult asthma.